-Drama games – 8 simple games for primary school
+Drama games – Simple ideas for primary school

 Need to inspire your pupils and encourage creativity?
 Try these easy-to-follow and fun exercises, says Samantha Marsden…

-These drama games are simple to explain, don’t need any resources and are perfect for primary-aged children.
+These drama games from Samantha Marsden are simple to explain, don’t need any resources and are perfect for primary-aged children...

 1 | Yes, Let’s!